-SESSION TOPIC CONTENT AND PROCESS TIMING Discuss workshop purpose, process, expectations, and objectives Introduce the host and facilitator(s), who give welcome remarks and explain workshop agenda and objectives; facilitate participant introductions and a discussion of their expectations for the session.
-20 minutes Discuss why SPH interventions should be evaluated; provide an example (or more) from practice Go over the definition of SPH, different purposes and interests in evaluating SPH interventions, and a real-world evaluation story (could be one from the Resource or perhaps one shared by a participant).
+SESSION TOPIC CONTENT AND PROCESS TIMING Workshop purpose, process, expectations, and objectives Introduce the host and facilitator(s), who give welcome remarks and explain workshop agenda and objectives; facilitate participant introductions and a discussion of their expectations for the session.
+20 minutes Why SPH interventions should be evaluated; provide an example (or more) from practice Go over the definition of SPH, different purposes and interests in evaluating SPH interventions, and a real-world evaluation story (could be one from the Resource or perhaps one shared by a participant).
 Pivot from the story to introduce and provide an overview of the three different stages of evaluation.
-40 minutes The MCV Implementers' Resource Introduce the Resource, including: its purpose, target audiences, structure, and primary contents (measures, methods, worksheets, etc.)-be sure to use specific examples from the Resource.
+40 minutes The MCV Implementer's Resource Introduce the Resource, including: its purpose, target audiences, structure, and primary contents (measures, methods, worksheets, etc.)-be sure to use specific examples from the Resource.
 20 minutes BREAK (15 minutes) How the Resource can be used in an evaluation Group process on how to use the Resource.
 Some examples: Pose specific questions and direct participants to the Resource for answers.
-Break into three groups, with each group reviewing part 2,3, or 4 of the Resource.
+Break into three groups, with each group reviewing part 2, 3, or 4 of the Resource.
 Complete a different worksheet in each group, with participants searching the Resource for supporting content.
 Review group feedback and outline ways of using the Resource.
-45 minutes Not letting the perfect be the enemy of the good: Challenges and how to overcome them Facilitate a quick brainstorming session on evaluation challenges.
-Provide an overview of issues and challenges covered in the Resource.
+45 minutes Don't let the perfect be the enemy of the good: Challenges and how to overcome them Facilitate a quick brainstorming session on evaluation challenges.
+Provide an overview of issues and challenges covered in the Resource, as found, for example, on pages 1.8-9; 2.22; 3.13; and 4.18.
 Encourage participants to start simple, do what is possible, do not overload, and learn from doing.
 20 minutes Next steps and wrap up Provide an overview of additional evaluation resources available, as provided in Part 5 of the Resource.
 Preview a possible three-day workshop using the Resource.
-Ask participants for feedback on the session.
+20 minutes Ask participants for feedback on the session.
 Final questions and closing.
-20 minutes